towersxu/vue-async-module-example/README.md

 }
 ```

-If you wish to mofidy this, you can add a `babel` field in your webpack config, which will be merged with the default options.
+If you wish to modify this, you can add a `babel` field in your webpack config, which will be merged with the default options.
 For example:

 ``` js
 // webpack.config.js